ujaganna/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
 ### This procedure will take the data into a data frame and use 2 for loops to
 ### populate any NA values in the steps data.
-The data populated will be from the ### summary for the time interval (across dates) in question where the NA occurs
+The data populated will be from the
+### summary for the time interval (across dates) in question where the NA occurs
 ### a histogram is generated after values are imputed
+### finally the interval of max steps

 ```r
 MyData <- y